calcpsu/cptibp8/README.md

     * The top part is not required.
 It is designed to be attached with a couple of dots of superglue.

 ![Render of 3d printable calcpack case](images/case.png)

+## Availability ##

+If you'd like one of these, I may be able to help!
+Please contact me at info@calcpsu.com.au.

 ## License